K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

 ### <div id='10'/>2.3.1.
 What is Service Broker Library?

-In CF (Open Platform), there are various services that can be serviced on the platform.<br>
+In CF (Open Platform), various services can be serviced on the platform.<br>
-As each of these services are developing its own service broker, enables the applications to use the service in CF (open platform).<br>
+As each of these services is developing its service broker, enables the applications to use the service in CF (open platform).<br>
 The services vary, but the RESTAPI of the open platform for using the services is predetermined.<br>
 The Service Broker Library is a library that allows different service brokers to provide services based on the REST API of this open platform by adding the service broker library Jar file to the build path and implementing abstraction classes.